-- The RDA (Recommended Dietary Allowance) and the AI (Adequate Intake) are the amounts of a vitamin or mineral you need to stay healthy and avoid nutritional deficiencies.
-They are tailored to women, men, and specific age groups.
+The RDA (Recommended Dietary Allowance) and the AI (Adequate Intake) are the amounts of a vitamin or mineral you need to keep healthy and stay well-nourished.
+They're tailored to women, men, and specific age groups.

-- The UL (Tolerable Upper Intake Level) is the maximum amount of daily vitamins and minerals that you can safely take without risking an overdose or serious side effects.
-For certain nutrients, the higher you go above the UL, the greater the chance of having problems.
+The UL (Tolerable Upper Intake Level) is the maximum amount of daily vitamins and minerals that you can safely take without risk of an overdose or serious side effects.
+For certain nutrients, the higher you go above the UL, the greater the chance you'll have problems.

-Separate from the RDA and the UL, the FDA uses a different measurement of nutritional intake.
+Separate from the RDA and the UL, the Food and Drug Administration uses a different measure for the nutrients you need:

-- The DV (Daily Value) is the only measurement you'll find on food and supplement labels.
+The DV (Daily Value) is the only measurement you'll find on food and supplement labels.
 That's because space is limited, and there's a need for one single reference number.
-That number is the amount of a vitamin or nutrient that a person should get for optimum health from a 2,000 calories-a-day diet.
-The DV is sometimes the same as the RDA and sometimes not.
+That number is the amount of a vitamin or nutrient that you should get for top health from a diet of 2,000 calories a day.
+The DV is sometimes the same as the RDA.

-Although the details may be different, just remember that the RDA and DV are both designed to help us get the nutrients we need to prevent disease and avoid problems caused by malnutrition.
+Although the details may be different, remember that the RDA and DV are both set up to help you get the nutrients you need to prevent disease and avoid problems caused by lack of nutrition.

-Because high doses of some supplements can have risks, how do you know when it's OK to take more than the RDA or DV and when it isn’t?
+Because high doses of some supplements can have risks, how do you know when it's OK to take more than the RDA or DV?